GoogleCloudPlatform/terraform-google-secured-data-warehouse/README.md

 ## Disclaimer

-To ensure a safe environment we highly recommend you remove all owners roles in the projects used as inputs for *Data Warehouse module*.
+To ensure a safe environment we highly recommend you remove all owners roles in the projects used as inputs for *Data Warehouse module*, respecting the principle of [separation of duties](https://cloud.google.com/kms/docs/separation-of-duties).

 ## Usage